CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 R:

 ## Hire and develop the best

 1. Tell me about a time when you mentored someone.

 S: My job in China as an outdoor educator had a pay system that depended on your ability to perform certain activities.
-The road block for many of our Chinese staff was the ability to swim.
+The road block for many of our Chinese staff to get a promotion was them lacking the ability to swim.

 T: We wanted to help our friends and coworkers progress in their career and learn the incredible skill of swimming.
 Being from Hawaii, I have swam my entire life and consider myself a strong swimmer.